moin-oss/datadog-importer/README.md

 * `timestamp`: An ISO8601 timestamp indicating the start time of the observation period
 * `duration`: Number of seconds in the observation period.
 We compute the end time by adding this number to `timestamp`
 * `duration-rollup`: Number of seconds in each output slice.
 We break each input into `N` outputs where `N = duration / duration-rollup` and the duration of each output is `duration-rollup`
-* `instance-id`: The value of the tag in Datadog that uniquely identifies the unit represented by the input
+* `id`: The value of the tag in Datadog that uniquely identifies the unit represented by the input

 ### Outputs
 One of the key features of this plugin is that one input can be expanded into many outputs.